undead-gio/pictionary/README.md

 npm start
 ```

-Your browser will open on the lobby page, but to connect yourself on the game, start the server too.
+Your browser will open on the lobby page, but to connect to the game, start the server.

 #### Launch back-end